networknt/light-doc/content/en/tutorial/client/consul-discovery.md

 ["API D: Message 1 from port 7444","API D: Message 2 from port 7444","API B: Message 1","API B: Message 2","API C: Message 1","API C: Message 2","API A: Message 1","API A: Message 2"]
 ```

-Now we can confirm that all services are working together.
-The next step, we are going to create a standalone Java client which calls apia using consul discovery.
+Now we can confirm that all the services are working together.
+The next step, we are going to create a standalone Java client which calls the apia using consul discovery.

 As we are going to use real Consul cluster for service discovery, we are going to copy the standalone client project to consul folder in light-example-4j/client.